 Owen Jensen, born in 1891 in sleepy Pleasant Grove, Utah, first got in contact with tattooing at the age of 20 while visiting the ‘Buffalo Bill Wild West Show’.
-It was there he saw James Malcom, a fully covered tattoo circus attraction.
-Malcom got his bodysuit done by no one else than Charles Wagner!
-Two years later, Jensen got his first tattoo done by Bob Hodge from the ‘Lucky Bill Show’, which toured through the states and stopped in Pleasant Grove.
+It was there that he saw James Malcom, a fully covered tattoo circus attraction.
+Malcom got his bodysuit by no one else than Charles Wagner!
+Two years later, Jensen got his first tattoo by Bob Hodge from the ‘Lucky Bill Show’.

-Jensen had a hand for fine mechanics and soon got offered a job building tattoo machines in a shop in Detroit, working for J.G Barber.
-The young Jensen was fascinated by the way the tattoo machines worked and soon learned to tattoo.
+Jensen had a hand for fine mechanics and soon he received a job offer for building tattoo machines in a shop in Detroit, working for J.G Barber.
+The young Jensen was fascinated by the way the tattoo machines worked and soon learned how to tattoo.

 How to paint during WW I

-As was the fate of many young Americans in 1914, Jensen was enlisted to serve in World War I. When he wasn’t overseas to fight, he was stationed at an army base in Grand Rapids, Michigan.
+As was the fate of many young Americans in 1914, Jensen had to enlist to serve in World War I. When he wasn’t overseas to fight, he was at an army base in Grand Rapids, Michigan.
 It was the same city as Edwin Brown was living in at that time, who would teach Jensen how to paint flash.

 Nothing kept Jensen back in service after the war ended.
-He soon returned to his hometown to follow his real passion and turned the trunk of his car into a mobile tattoo studio with which he would hit the road and tattoo in various cities and shows in all of America.
-In 1923 he reached Los Angeles for the first time, which is where he would spend most of his time till his death.
+He soon returned to his hometown to follow his real passion.
+He turned the trunk of his car into a mobile tattoo studio.
+With it he would hit the road and tattoo in various cities and shows in all of America.
+In 1923 he reached Los Angeles for the first time.
+Here he spent most of his time till his death.